alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 Friend: I know, and I appreciate it.
 I just... want to do it myself sometimes… I wish more images had alt text.

 # Page 2
+## Panels 1, 2, and 3
+Friend is sad, shoulder slumped in defeat.
+Then Friend is suddenly angry, dark lines swirling their head like a storm.
+Then has an idea, as the storm above their head subsides and turns into a lightbulb going off above their head.

+## Panel 4:
+Ally: Fine!
+If they won't add alt text to their own signs....

+## Panel 5:
+Ally dramatically pulls out a crayon from their pocket.
+Ally: I'll do it myself!

+## Panel 6:
+Ally hastily scribbles alt text into the alt text property of the City Ramen sign.
+Ally: I'll add alt text here!

+## Panel 7, 8, 9
+Ally runs down the alleyway, adding alt text to more and more signs.
+Ally: And over here!
+Ally stretches up to a different sign.
+Ally: And here!
+Ally is now visibly tired, sweat pouring off their brown as their legs stumble.
+Ally: ...
+And ... and here...

+## Panel 10

 # Page 3
 # Page 4
 # Page 5